discover-devops/my_terraform/2024/1_Example.md

-Sure, here is the Terraform code split into two parts: one for creating the Terraform provider block and the other for creating the EC2 instance.
+Here is the Terraform code split into two parts: one for creating the Terraform provider block and the other for creating the EC2 instance.

 ### Part 1: Create Terraform Provider Block